Katie Holmes Radiates Beauty In Sheer Top & Black Heels During Charity Event

 Katie Holmes rocked a gorgeous, sheer blouse to a fundraiser event on Sunday, as she continues to wow fans with her amazing fashion choices.

 Daily Mail reports that Katie looked stunning as she wore the black sheer top, which boasted a white polka dot pattern and a tie element around the neck.
-The former Dawson’s Creek star tucked the top into a pair of black slacks that flaunted her tiny waist and lean legs, and completed the glam look with some black closed-toe heels.
+The former Dawson’s Creek star tucked the top into a pair of black slacks that flattered her tiny waist and lean legs, and completed the glam look with some black closed-toe heels.

 Katie added a black belt to accessorize the look and wore her long, dark hair parted in the center and styled in soft waves that fell around her shoulders and down her back.